mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Efficiency measurements
 - [ ] Energy peak must be the same as the peak energy as calculated.
 Fudge the distance to make it work (distance in sphere)
 - [ ] When looking at particle type and dose from simulation, look at high and low LET
-- [ ] Are we sharing our data with MAXIQ?
-- [ ] Include figure numbers in the READMEs
 - [ ] Look at events in that region with middling L but high E, above the peak
-- [ ] Garcia results: find a EJ301 run at some energy, preferably 14 MeV.
-Also check the physics lists

 ## In Progress